RICCIARDI-Adrien/Odyssey/README.md

 Raspberry_Pi
 ------------

-A Raspberry Pi Model A handles the robot's camera (a RaspiCam) and connects to a PC via WiFi.
+A Raspberry Pi Model A handles the robot's camera (a RaspiCam) and creates a WiFi access point for a PC to connect to it.

-The code has been compiled on the Raspberry Pi using GCC.
+The whole Raspberry Pi firmware is located in this directory.
+It is based on the OpenWRT Linux distribution.

-*Manual_Control* program allows to test all the robot hardware and to set the motor various speeds.
+To compile it, simply type *make* in the *Raspberry_Pi* directory.
+The resulting SD-card image will be located in the *bin/brcm2708/openwrt-brcm2708-bcm2708-rpi-ext4-sdcard.img* file.

-*Network_Control* is the server to which the PC Remote application will connect.
-It controls the motors and monitors the robot parameters.
+You can burn it on a SD-card the same way than any other image is burned.